 Doom:VS – Dead Words Speak (2008)

 I’m not a big fan of funeral doom metal, but if I’d pick an album I’d always pick this one.
 It’s a dreadfully sad and slow album, crowned by Johan Ericson’s passionate vocal performance.
 The title track is especially massive.

 Perhaps the most original post-2010 death/doom metal band.
 Hamferð come from the Faroe Islands and deliver an epic, classic doom metal take on the genre that isn’t really comparable to any other band.
 Jón Aldará is one hell of a vocalist, switching between menacing growls and soaring operatic vocals with ease.

 Kaunis Kuolematon – Kylmä kaunis maailma (2014)

 Probably the least known band on the list, Kaunis Kuolematon deliver raw, yet melodic Finnish style death/doom metal.
 The lyrics are in their native language, the growls are massive and Mikko Heikkäla has one of the best clean voices for this type of music.

 Yup, now it’s time to check out my death/doom metal band.
 Soliloquium is a band from Sweden influenced by many of these albums.
-You can download our full length album “An Empty Frame” and our previous EP’s at https://soliloquium.bandcamp.com.
+You can download our full length album “An Empty Frame” and our previous EP’s from our Bandcamp page.
 Please share this article and/or the music if you enjoyed it!